 By Stephanie Koch*

-A product carbon footprint summarizes the emissions over the lifecycle of a product.
-This means that for one specific product the emissions caused by production, transportation, sale, use/consumption, recycling and disposal for landfill are being taken into account.
+A product’s carbon footprint summarizes the emissions over the lifecycle of a product.
+This means that for one specific product the emissions caused by production, transportation, sale, use/consumption, recycling, and disposal of landfills are being taken into account.

 * The Author Stephanie is an Environment and Climate Change Expert.
-She studied in Swedish University of Agricultural Science and University of Natural Resources and Life Science (Austria) for her Master program in Environmental Science.
+She studied at the Swedish University of Agricultural Science and University of Natural Resources and Life Science (Austria) for her Master program in Environmental Science.
 She is based in Vienna.